josh4got/Code-Refactoring/README.md

 ## Description

-This is a webpage built for Horiseon social solution services, Inc. It has been modified to follow accessibility standards and be optimized for search engines.
+This is a webpage built for Horiseon social solution services, Inc. This webpage inclused information various Online Marketing topics.
+It has been modified to follow accessibility standards and be optimized for search engines.

 ## Installation

 N/A